 Perhaps the disappointment that attended the filmmaker's low standing in the Sight & Sound poll was just the Hawksian kick in the pants necessary to revive him once more.
-Last fall, the Museum of the Moving Image devoted two months to "The Complete Howard Hawks," and he gets the Criterion Collection treatment for the first time on May 27, with the dual format release of "Red River."
+The Museum of the Moving Image recently devoted two months to "The Complete Howard Hawks," and he finally got the Criterion Collection treatment for the first time, with the dual format release of "Red River."

-After the jump, TOH! has ranked the must-see 16 Howard Hawks films (from one to five stars) to appreciate his mastery anew. -- Matt Brennan
+TOH! has ranked the must-see 16 Howard Hawks films below (from one to five stars) to appreciate his mastery anew. -- Matt Brennan

 --Anne ThompsonSTREAM "His Girl Friday" Free on SnagFilms